E.A. Diddle Arena

 One of the finest on-campus facilities in the country, WKU's E.A.
 Diddle Arena serves as the home of Hilltopper basketball. read more

-Marc Hsu begins his first season as an assistant coach on the Hilltopper Basketball staff under head coach Rick Stansbury.
-Hsu joins the WKU staff after serving as an assistant at New Mexico.
+Hennssy Auriantal enters his second season as an assistant coach on the Hilltopper Basketball staff under head coach Rick Stansbury in 2019-20.

-Nikita Johnson begins his first season as an assistant coach on the Hilltopper Basketball staff under head coach Rick Stansbury.
+Marcus Grant enters his first season as assistant coach on the Hilltopper Basketball staff under head coach Rick Stansbury in 2019-20.

 Director of Basketball Operations